alexsoble/alexsoble/_posts/2016-6-28-jmo-convo-part-1.md

 But people like Lincoln Chandler, Demond Drummer, Anna Marie Tamayo…it’s see different people behind those laptops than the stereotype.

 I would be interested in hearing from those folks and others about what it would take to make Hack Night more diverse and inclusive.
 I personally know black women who code, but I’m not seeing them at Hack Nights.
 And I don’t know why that is (and it could have changed, I haven’t been able to attend for awhile)

-# BRIDGING THE WORLDS OF CODERS AND NON-CODERS

 Your second question: How can we recruit more intermediaries and support them?
 But I’m going to take a breath first and see if you want to get a word in edgewise here :)